inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

 and ‘Belge 1972 / Belgian Lambert 72’ is a projected CRS with EPSG code `31370`.

-In R, you can also search for CRSs and EPSG codes since they are included in the PROJ database, used by R packages like `sf`.
+In R, you can also search for CRSs and EPSG codes since these are included in the PROJ database, used by R packages like `sf`.
 An example for Belgian CRSs: